Veterans' Independence Programme

 ACC navigation services(external link)

-If you need help completing this application
+If you need help completing an application

-If you’re unable to complete and sign this form due to physical or mental incapacity, it must be signed by a person with authority to act on your behalf.
+If you’re unable to complete and sign a form due to physical or mental incapacity, it must be signed by a person with authority to act on your behalf.
 Evidence of this authority must be provided with the application.

 How long will it take for services to begin